Islam in Ethiopia: Muslims in contemporary Ethiopia

+Protesting is still not lost to the Ethiopian Muslim community.
+In the early 2010s, they organized a movement due to their perceived government interference in their religion.
+They criticized the emphasis of religious education, which was promoted through the al-Ahbash movement.
+This is a Sunni ideology, with slight Sufi influence, deriving its name for the Arabic word for Abyssinians.
+This was created in Lebanon, in the 1980s, by an Ethiopian scholar named Abdullah al-Harari.
+He heavily rejected the Salafi and Wahhabi interpretations of Islam, and instead encouraged a strict return to early Islamic practices.
+This was controversial because Ethiopian Muslims demanded religious independence and an end of government involvement in Islamic education.

-Muslims in contemporary Ethiopia have become actively engaged in challenging their political marginalization through the Ethiopian People's Revolutionary Democratic Front.
+Muslims in contemporary Ethiopia have become actively engaged in challenging their political marginalisation through the Ethiopian People's Revolutionary Democratic Front.
 They are persistent in wanting to engage with the EPRDF's basis of political legitimacy and challenging their forceful secularism that limits religion to the private domain.
 In the context of electoral politics, Muslims have become increasingly involved in voting blocs.
 Their demands include expanding into Western financial institutions, consolidation with other parts of the Islamic world and the right to religious expression freely.